 - Conclusion: Your Journey to Financial Independence

-Key Takeaways for Financial Independence
+Key Takeaways for FI

 - 4% Rule Lowdown: Take out 4% of your savings every year, bumped up a bit for inflation, and you’re set to chill in retirement for 30 years or more.